 Clinic: “Backpacking Gear, Supplies & Skills”

-Questions from and discussions with audience members are highly encouraged, and are in fact critical to maximizing the value of this clinic.
+Questions from and discussions with audience members are encouraged, and are in fact critical to maximizing the value of this clinic.

 Skurka is one of the most accomplished backpackers in the world, most well known for his 4,700-mile 6-month Alaska-Yukon Expedition, the 6,875-mile 7-month Great Western Loop, and the 7,775-mile 11-month Sea-to-Sea Route.
 He has been named “Adventurer of the Year” by the National Geographic Society and by Outside, and “Person of the Year” by Backpacker.
 He is the author of The Ultimate Hiker’s Gear Guide.